usethesource/rascal-website/courses/Recipes/Metrics/MeasuringJava/MeasuringJava.md

 #### Description

-This is a recipe for computing basic or more advanced metrics from a Java project in Eclipse.
+This is a recipe for computing basic or more advanced metrics from a Java project.
 We assume:

-* You have Rascal installed in an Eclipse instance.
+* You have the Rascal extension installed in an VScode instance.
-* You have a Java project in your Eclipse workspace that compiles without errors.
+* You have a Java project in your VScode workspace that compiles without errors.
 Let's call it `HelloWorld`.

 Now we will follow the [EASY]((EASY)) paradigm: